Skip to content

 Both international and domestic supply chains have been plagued by an unprecedented slowdown met by increased consumer demand

-On both the raw materials and commodities sides of the equation, the supply chain has been characterized for the last two years by:
+On both the raw materials and commodities sides of the equation, the supply chain has been characterized for the last several years by:

 • Long(er) production times